A simple package

 ? name: name field in package.json

-Assume you just created a npm scope named jarvis
+Let's assume you just created an npm scope named jarvis

 , you can type @jarvis/cool